 Administrators have the power to distribute funds to creditors.
-Typically, should there be funds to pay a distribution to unsecured creditors, the Administrators would seek to do this through placing the company into Liquidation (see 11.3 below).
+Typically, should there be funds to pay a distribution to unsecured creditors, the Administrators would seek to do this through placing the company into Liquidation (see CVL section below) since it avoids the costs of obtaining a court order.
 The Insolvency Act 1986 defines the priority of payments.